Trinitary algebras: Cell structure of variety

-In the figures illustrating the algebras of codimension 4, the tripods with feet at the points $a,$ $b$, and $c$, of the source circle $S^1$ denote the condition $f(a)=f(b)=f(c)$.
-An asterisk $\ast$ at point $a$ denotes the condition $f'(a)=0$, and a double asterisk denotes the condition $f'(a)=f''(a)=0$.
-A circled asterisk $\circledast$ at point $a$ denotes the family of pairs of conditions
+In the figures \ref{A}--\ref{nabla} illustrating the trinitary algebras of first type, the open part $(0, 2\pi)$ of the source circle $S^1$ is shown as a horizontal line.
+The algebras of the second type corresponding to them can be denoted by the same pictures, in which the rightmost non-generic point is the point $2\pi \equiv 0 \in S^1$.
+A tripod with feet at the points $a,$ $b$, and $c$ denotes the condition $f(a)=f(b)=f(c)$.
+A single arc with endpoints $a$ and $b$ denotes the condition $f(a)=f(b)$.
+An asterisk $\ast$ at the point $a$ denotes the condition $f'(a)=0$.
+A double asterisk denotes the condition $f'(a)=f''(a)=0$.
+A circled asterisk $\circledast$ at the point $a$ denotes the family of pairs of conditions